opensearch-project/opensearch-go/RELEASING.md

 ## Releasing

 The release process is standard across repositories in this org and is run by a release manager volunteering from amongst [MAINTAINERS](MAINTAINERS.md).

+1. Create a tag, e.g. `v2.1.0`, and push it to the GitHub repo.
+This makes the new version available on https://pkg.go.dev/github.com/opensearch-project/opensearch-go/v2.